 The goal of any budget is to balance your monthly expenses with your income, so you can avoid overspending.
 This starts by totalling up what you make each month and what you spend.
 Although you may think that you can keep everything organized in your head, it’s important to write things down to get a detailed picture of where your finances really are.

 Totalling up your income

 Monthly income can include more than what you receive from your paycheques.
-It can also include other sources of income, such as child or spousal support, money from a side business, freelance work, Veteran’s benefits, and (ideally) investment income.
+It can also include other sources of income, such as child or spousal support, money from a side business, freelance work, government benefits, public assistance, and (ideally) investment income.

 Understanding your monthly expenses